ggicci/httpin/README.md

 ## Advanced - Use Middleware

 First, set up the middleware for your handlers.
+We recommend using [alice](https://github.com/justinas/alice) to chain your HTTP middleware functions.

 ```go
 func init() {